aerplejn/aerplejn/README.md

 ---
 💬 About Me
-👩🏻‍💻 Interested in: generative AI innovations, security, stability, open-source & kernel work.
+👩🏻‍💻 Interested in: os development, generative ai innovations, security, selinux, open-source
 🌷 #learninginpublic
-💭 Needs improvement: OS development, kernel, UI/UX design, SELinux
-🤝 Collaborations: would be cool to collab with a leading OS developer or SELinux gigachad.
+🤝 Collaborations: would be cool to collab with a leading OS developer or selinux expert
-❓ Can assist with: Kernel subsystems, packages, Haskell
+❓ Can assist with: kernel subsystems, packages, haskell
-🗣️ Ask about: Gentoo, Arch, Neovim, tech trends
+🗣️ Ask about: gentoo, arch, neovim, tech trends
 📬 Contact: aerplejn@protonmail.com

 ---